tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2017-07-23-kpw-oldtown-2.md

 [OldTown Festival][oldtown] is an annual LARP event, that bills itself as the largest post-apocalyptica LARP in Europe.
 It was held annually since 2005 at the grounds of former Soviet era [military airfield][airfield-wiki] in Kluczewo, near Stargard in West Pomerania, Poland.
 While the event and community is still active, the 2022 and 2023 editions were cancelled.
 Instead of the latter one, a [meetup][oldtown-meetup] was held during [Pyrkon][pyrkon] 2023.
 The event's name is derived from the town of Stargard, which literally translates as Old Town.

 KPW held a wrestling exhibition during the event's last day.
 Wrestling fits the post-apocalyptic theme of OldTown.
 The second OldTown is also where KPW's midcard belt, appriopriately named "KPW OldTown Championship" was created and the inaugural championship crowned.
 The OldTown Championship belt has a unique look, matching the event's post-apocalyptic theme.
-This belt would often be defended in hardcore matches.

 KPW would return to following editions of OldTown until 2019.